Feature integration theory: Stages

+Preattentive

 According to Treisman, the first stage of the feature integration theory is the preattentive stage.
-During this stage, different parts of the brain automatically gather information about basic features (colors, shape, movement) that are found in the visual field.
+During this stage, different parts of the brain automatically gather information about basic features (colors, shape, movement, size) that are found in the visual field.
 The idea that features are automatically separated appears counterintuitive.
 However, we are not aware of this process because it occurs early in perceptual processing, before we become conscious of the object.
+Evidence shows that preattentive focuses are accurate due to illusory conjunctions.

+Focused attention

 The second stage of feature integration theory is the focused attention stage, where a subject combines individual features of an object to perceive the whole object.
 Combining individual features of an object requires attention, and selecting that object occurs within a "master map" of locations.
 The master map of locations contains all the locations in which features have been detected, with each location in the master map having access to the multiple feature maps.
-When attention is focused at a particular location on the map, the features currently in that position are attended to and are stored in "object files".
+These multiple feature maps, or sub-maps, contain a large storage base of features.
+Features such as color, shape, orientation, sound, and movement are stored in these sub-maps .When attention is focused at a particular location on the map, the features currently in that position are attended to and are stored in "object files".
 If the object is familiar, associations are made between the object and prior knowledge, which results in identification of that object.
-In support of this stage, researchers often refer to patients with Balint's syndrome.
+This top-down process, using prior knowledge to inform a current situation or decision, is paramount in either identifying or recognizing objects.
+In support of this stage, researchers often refer to patients with Bálint's syndrome.
 Due to damage in the parietal lobe, these people are unable to focus attention on individual objects.
 Given a stimulus that requires combining features, people with Balint's syndrome are unable to focus attention long enough to combine the features, providing support for this stage of the theory.

+The combining of all feature identifiers to perceive all parts as one whole.
+This is possible through prior knowledge and cognitive mapping.
+When an item is seen within a known location and has features that people have knowledge of, then prior knowledge will help bring features all together to make sense of what is perceived.
+The case of R.M's damage to his parietal lobe, also known as Balint's syndrome, shows the incorporation of focused attention and combination of features in the role of attention.